partlygloudy/personal-website/blog/posts/18-predictions-6.md

 I’ve been pretty busy with moving and starting a new job the last few weeks, so I’ve fallen a bit behind on documenting my tournament predictions.
 We’ve got some catching up to do!

-Somehow I am now in 2nd place in the Quarterly Cup… While I think my predictions have been good enough that I should be in the top 10 or 15, it’s a bit of random good luck that has me all the way up to 2nd.
-My 2 best predictions (in terms of tournament score) of the tournament both were questions that I either put low effort into, or got very lucky with how they resolved. (see *Argentina Primary Election* and *World Cup % possession questions* in the resolution section below for more on that).
+Somehow I'm now in 2nd place in the Quarterly Cup… I think my predictions have been good enough that I should be in the top 10 or 15, but it’s a bit of luck that has me all the way up to 2nd.
+My 2 best predictions (by tournament score, i.e. relative to the field) were questions that I either put low effort into, or got very lucky with how they resolved. (see *Argentina Primary Election* and *World Cup % possession questions* in the resolution section below for more on that).

 And of course, there’s still a long way to go, with less than half of the tournament questions resolved so far, so plenty of time to plummet back into obscurity!